Milk377/GachaSystem/README.md

 # GachaSystem like Diablo2

 # 01.25
+- Making Random Item
-- Set Random Item
+- with Set Random Name
-- Set Random Item's Options
+- with Set Random Options
-- Set Random Item's Values
+- with Set Random Values